 Type: Burr | Dimensions (LxWxH): 1.8 x 1.8 x 7.5 inches | Weight: 9.4 ounces | What’s Included: Coffee grinder, replacement coil

-What We Like: Minimal noise, large capacity, user-friendly one-touch design
+What We Love: Quiet, large capacity, user-friendly one-touch design

 Many coffee enthusiasts wonder if you can grind your coffee beans quietly without a manual crank.
 The answer is yes, with this Krups silent grinder.
 The unique design and patent-pending technology pull coffee beans into the blades for fast and efficient grinding.
 In fact, this model is five times quieter than Krups’ other coffee grinders.